 Shows a subjects perspective as though the audience is looking right through their eyes.

-Now with your new found knowledge, watch these videos to see how their Mobile Film Crew (armed with iPhones) varied their compositions with a variety of different camera shots.
+Now with your new found knowledge, watch how in these videos the Mobile Film Crew’s for Almond Breeze and The International Travel College of New Zealand (both armed with iPhones) varied their compositions with a variety of different camera shots.

-Note the wide shot is used as an establishing shot and an over the shoulder shot brings you right into the booth, with Almond Breeze.
+Here, Almond Breeze had their Brand Ambassadors take mobile videos at a festival in Auckland, New Zealand.
+Note how the wide shot is used as an establishing shot detailing the location and an over the shoulder shot brings you right into the booth, making smoothies with the team.

-Note how the point of view shot has you (the viewer) driving through the jungle and riding an elephant!
+In this video for The International Travel College of New Zealand, an ITC employee visited a former student at his job in Thailand and uploaded video clips of it to the EditMate App.
+Note how the point of view shots has you (the viewer) driving through the jungle and riding an elephant!

 See?
 Pretty easy to do and keeps a video interesting to watch.